-A student absent from a practice or a game due to a vacation with his/her family must:
+A student absent from a practice or a game due to a vacation with their family must:

-- Notify the head coach prior to the season, with a note from his/her parent(s). - Be willing to assume the consequences regarding their status as a starter, 2nd string, etc.
+- Notify the head coach prior to the season, with a note from their parent(s). - Be willing to assume the consequences regarding their status as a starter, 2nd string, etc.

-A student absent from a practice or a game due to a vacation apart from his/her family must:
+A student absent from a practice or a game due to a vacation apart from their family must:

-- Notify the head coach prior to the vacation, with a note from his/her parent(s). - Practice one day for each practice and contest missed prior to returning to competition. - Be willing to assume the consequences regarding their status as a starter, 2nd string, etc.
+- Notify the head coach prior to the vacation, with a note from their parent(s). - Practice one day for each practice and contest missed prior to returning to competition. - Be willing to assume the consequences regarding their status as a starter, 2nd string, etc.